abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_7_Control_Flow/Section_7.md

 - An expression for the maximum or minimum of two variables can be written very simply using the conditional operator.

+### Switch statement

+- Many times a program needs to choose one of several alternatives, which can be done with ifs, but is tedious and prone to errors.

+- When the value of a cariable is successively compared against different values switch statement is better to use as is more efficeint and convinient.

+- The expresion within the '()' is successively compared agains the values, cases must be simple and constants or constant expression.

+- If a case is found the statement that follow the case are executed, when more than one statement is included, they don't have to be enclosed within braces.

+- ***break***: Signals the end of a particular case and causes execution of the switch statement to be terminated (must be included in every case).

+- ***default***: Special optional case is executed if the value of expression does not match any of the case values (same as else).

+- ***goto***: Is avilable in C, has two part the goto and label name, label is named following the same convention used in naming a variable.

+- Should never need to use it, it was used in FORTRAN and BASIC, which can come now to an habit.